Coronavirus threatens to 'overwhelm' German health system, Merkel says | DW | 29.10.2020

-With Germany heading for a month of partial lockdown, Merkel is speaking to parliament about the new measures.
+With Germany heading for a month of partial lockdown, Merkel urged for solidarity in a turbulent speech in parliament.
 She faced vocal pushback from some lawmakers angry about being shut out of crisis talks.

 German Chancellor Angela Merkel said the current rate of infections in Germany poses a massive threat to the country's health system in a speech to lawmakers in the Bundestag on Thursday.